 Cloud Computing

 (Data Cloud A.I.
-Module)
+Module) Cloud computing and distributed data and systems are major components of ma as a service (PaaS) cloud computing models will be studied and implemented usin Cloud-based solutions will be designed, developed, and implemented leveraging ng cloud computing providers such a s Azure, Google Cloud, and AWS.

-Cloud computing and distributed data and systems are major components of many modern systems.
-The infrastructure as a service (laaS) and platform as a service (PaaS) cloud computing models will be studied and implemented using cloud computing providers such as Azure, Google Cloud, and AWS.
-Cloud-based solutions will be designed, developed, and implemented leveraging the strengths of distributed architectures.
+MS631 CREDITS: 3 PREREQUISITE(S): MS507